inbzar/docs/apps/docs/content/modules/orders/claims.md

 ---
-description: "Learn about claims, how the claim process is implemented in the Medusa backend, and a claim’s relation to other entities."
+description: "Learn about claims, how the claim process is implemented in the InBzar backend, and a claim’s relation to other entities."
 ---

 # Claims Architecture Overview

-In this document, you’ll learn about claims, how the claim process is implemented in the Medusa backend, and a claim’s relation to other entities.
+In this document, you’ll learn about claims, how the claim process is implemented in the InBzar backend, and a claim’s relation to other entities.

 ## Overview

 An item that the customer ordered may be defected or does not match the original product they ordered.
 In those cases, a merchant can create a claim to handle this situation by either refunding the customer or replacing the item they got with a different one.

-The Medusa core provides the necessary implementation and functionalities that allow you to integrate this process into your store.
+The InBzar core provides the necessary implementation and functionalities that allow you to integrate this process into your store.

 ---